jonathondilworth/cardano-plutus-apps-install-m1/README.md

 *Taken mainly from Renzwos repo.*

-This worked for me, as you will see in the video links provided below.
-Hopefully it'll work for you, but there are no garuntees.
+This worked for me, as you will see in the video links below.
+Hopefully, it'll work for you, but there are no guarantees.

 **3.1.
 Installing Nix**